Buddy Guy

-George "Buddy" Guy (born July 30, 1936) is an American blues guitarist and singer.
+George "Buddy" Guy (born July 30, 1936) is an American blues guitarist and singer-songwriter.
 He is an exponent of Chicago blues who has influenced generations of guitarists including Eric Clapton, Jimi Hendrix, Jimmy Page, Keith Richards, Stevie Ray Vaughan, Jeff Beck, Gary Clark Jr., and John Mayer.
 In the 1960s, Guy played with Muddy Waters as a session guitarist at Chess Records and began a musical partnership with blues harp virtuoso Junior Wells.

-Guy has won eight Grammy Awards and a Lifetime Achievement Award, the National Medal of Arts, and the Kennedy Center Honors.
-Guy was ranked 27th in Rolling Stone magazine's 2023 list of greatest guitarists of all time.
+Guy has won nine Grammy Awards and a Lifetime Achievement Award, the National Medal of Arts, and the Kennedy Center Honors.
+Guy was inducted into the Rock & Roll Hall of Fame in 2005 and ranked 27th in Rolling Stone magazine's 2023 list of greatest guitarists of all time.
 His song "Stone Crazy" was ranked 78th in the Rolling Stone list of the "100 Greatest Guitar Songs of All Time".
 Clapton once described him as "the best guitar player alive".
 In 1999, Guy wrote the book Damn Right I've Got the Blues, with Donald Wilcock.
 His autobiography, When I Left Home: My Story, was published in 2012.